Grandma house

 • My Account

-Food Insecurity Education
+Food Insecurity Stats

 • Approximately 1 in 4 residents in Los Angeles County faces food insecurity, indicating that over 2 million people lack consistent access to sufficient food.